juaml/junifer/docs/extending/preprocessor.rst

 Step 2: Initialise the Preprocessor
 -----------------------------------

-Now we need to define our Preprocessor class' parameters.
+Now we need to define our Preprocessor class' parameters as class attributes.
-Our class will have the following arguments:
+Our class will have the following:

 1. ``fwhm``: The smoothing strength as a full-width at half maximum (in millimetres).
 Since we depend on :func:`nilearn.image.smooth_img`, we